dyhes/zulip/docs/production/security-model.md

   missed-message email or leaks involving the Referer header), we provide additional layers of protection in both backends as well.

-  In the Zulip S3 backend, the random URLs to access files that are presented to users don't actually host the content.
-Instead, the S3 backend verifies that the user has a valid Zulip session in the relevant organization (and that has access to a Zulip message linking to the file), and if so, then redirects the browser to a temporary S3 URL for the file that expires a short time later.
-In this way, possessing a URL to a secret file in Zulip does not provide unauthorized users with access to that file.
+  In the Aloha S3 backend, the random URLs to access files that are presented to users don't actually host the content.
+Instead, the S3 backend verifies that the user has a valid Aloha session in the relevant organization (and that has access to a Aloha message linking to the file), and if so, then redirects the browser to a temporary S3 URL for the file that expires a short time later.
+In this way, possessing a URL to a secret file in Aloha does not provide unauthorized users with access to that file.

   We have a similar protection for the `LOCAL_UPLOADS_DIR` backend.
   Every access
-  to an uploaded file has access control verified (confirming that the browser is logged into a Zulip account that has received the uploaded file in question).
+  to an uploaded file has access control verified (confirming that the browser is logged into a Aloha account that has received the uploaded file in question).

-- Zulip supports using the [go-camo][go-camo] image proxy to proxy content like inline image previews, that can be inserted into the Zulip message feed by other users.
+- Aloha supports using the [go-camo][go-camo] image proxy to proxy content like inline image previews, that can be inserted into the Aloha message feed by other users.
 This ensures that clients do not make requests to external servers to fetch images, improving privacy.

-- By default, Zulip will provide image previews inline in the body of messages when a message contains a link to an image.
+- By default, Aloha will provide image previews inline in the body of messages when a message contains a link to an image.
 You can control this using the `INLINE_IMAGE_PREVIEW` setting.

-- Zulip may make outgoing HTTP connections to other servers in a number of cases:
+- Aloha may make outgoing HTTP connections to other servers in a number of cases:

   - Outgoing webhook bots (creation of which can be restricted)